Ben Brading 6 min read

 4. Emissions intensity ratio

-A ratio that represents the company’s annual emissions from two sources: (1) transport emissions and (2) purchased energy emissions, in relation to a measurable factor linked to the company’s activities.
+An intensity ratio represents the company’s annual emissions from two sources, (1) purchased energy emissions and (2) transport emissions, in relation to a measurable factor linked to the company’s activities.
+For example, total carbon emissions (kg CO₂e) per employee.

-A description of the methodology used to calculate the above emissions and energy consumption figures.
+A description of the methodology used to calculate the figures disclosed in steps 1 to 4 above.

 How to calculate and report SECR data